Eye Floaters: 8 Natural Remedies That Actually Work

-"This article may contain Amazon affiliate links (aff).
+"Some articles may contain affiliate links (aff).
 Whenever you buy something through one of these, I get a small commission, without any extra cost to you.
 Thank you!"

 Fed up with those annoying floaters ruining your vision?

-These drifting specks—often called "eye floaters"—can be irritating and sometimes alarming.
+These drifting specks - often called "eye floaters" - can be irritating and sometimes alarming.

 But here’s the good news: natural remedies can help reduce them or even make them disappear.